The calibre Content server¶

 A much loved feature of the main program, Virtual libraries is present in the server interface as well.
 Click the three vertical dots in the top right corner to choose a Virtual library.

-You can read any book in your calibre library by simply tapping on it and then tapping the Read book button.
-The books reader is very simple to operate.
+You can read any book in your calibre library by simply tapping on it and then tapping the Read button.
+The book viewer is very simple to operate.
 You can both tap and swipe to turn pages.
 Swiping up/down skips between chapters.
 Tapping the top quarter of the screen gets you the detailed controls and viewer preferences.

 If you leave the Content server running, you can even open the same book on multiple devices and it will remember your last read position.
 If it does not you can force a sync by tapping in the top quarter and choosing Sync.